Sam Gaviglio: Los Angeles Dodgers

 On January 28, 2022, Gaviglio signed a minor league contract with the Los Angeles Dodgers.
-He pitched in 17 games for the Triple-A Oklahoma City Dodgers (nine of which were starts), with a 6–4 record and 6.35 ERA.
+He pitched in 17 games for the Triple-A Oklahoma City Dodgers, starting 9 games, with a 6–4 record and 6.35 ERA.
 He was placed on the injured list on July 23 and remained there the rest of the season.
-He elected free agency on November 10, 2022.
+He elected free agency following the season on November 10.

+Gastonia Honey Hunters

+On June 20, 2023, Gaviglio signed with the Gastonia Honey Hunters of the Atlantic League of Professional Baseball.
+In 5 starts for Gastonia, he struggled to a 9.45 ERA with 9 strikeouts in 20 innings pitched.
+On July 18, Gastonia released Gaviglio.

 Personal life

+Gaviglio's wife, Alaina Findlay, is also from Ashland.
+They have two daughters, Livia, born in 2018, and Gianna, born in 2020.